 Possible side effects

-Primosiston is generally well tolerated, but sometimes unpleasant symptoms such as headache, nausea, a feeling of breast tension and an upset stomach may occur.
+Primosiston is generally well-tolerated, but sometimes unpleasant symptoms can emerge, like headache, nausea, a feeling of breast tension and an upset stomach.
 Taking more pills than you should, may cause symptoms such as nausea, vomiting and vaginal bleeding.

 Who should not take it

-Primosiston should not be used during pregnancy, breastfeeding, allergy to its components, or in cases of breast cancer.
+Primosiston should not be used by pregnant or breastfeeding women, by women with an allergy to its components, or by women with breast cancer.